keptn/lifecycle-toolkit/docs/content/en/docs/concepts/metrics/_index.md

 ---

 ### Keptn Metric
-A `KeptnMetric` is a CRD used to define SLI provider with a query and to store metric data fetched from the provider.
+A `KeptnMetric` is a CRD representing a metric.
+The metric will be collected from the provider specified in the specs.provider.name field.
+The query is a string in the provider-specific query language, used to obtain a metric.
 Providing the metrics as CRD into a K8s cluster will facilitate the reusability of this data across multiple components.
 Furthermore, this allows using multiple observability platforms for different metrics.

 A `KeptnMetric` looks like the following: